MotherOfUnicorns/recipes/spanish_valencian_paella.md

 - Move the meat pieces to the edge of the pan.
 Add green beans, artichoke, and lima beans to the center of the pan.
 - when veggies start to turn soft, move everything to the edge of the pan again.
 - Turn heat as low as possible, and add minced garlic in the center along with saffron, turmeric, and paprika powder.
 Stir to combine
-- Add pureed tomato around the spices, and then mix together.
+- Add pureed tomato around the spices, and mix.
 Be careful to not burn the saffron.
 - When the tomato mixture start to turn into a fragrant brown paste, mix everything together in the pan, and scrap the brown bits on the bottom.
 - Add 750 ml water (3 times of the amount of rice) to make a broth.
 - Use a spoon to measure the height of the liquid in the pan.
 We'll need this measurement later.
 - Adjust seasoning.
 - Simmer for 20-25 min until most water is evaporated.
-- Add more water, so the amount of liquid in the pan reaches height we previously measured with a spoon.
+- Add more water, so the amount of liquid in the pan reaches the height we previously measured with a spoon.
 - Add rice and stir for 1 min.
-After this you should refrain from moving the rice again.
+After this refrain from moving the rice again.
 - Cook on high heat for 10 min, followed by 5 min on medium heat.
 - Add rosemary.
 Adjust seasoning if needed.
 - Finish off with medium-high heat for 1-2 min.
 The bottom should start to caramelise, producing "socarrat".
 This can be checked by poking the bottom of the pan with a spoon.